 The mum bonsai shown here was created by John Capobianco.

 The roots are actually growing on a piece of wood, which makes the composition look like an old flowering tree.

 I've always appreciated the beauty of mums as bonsai.
 However, until recently, I lived in South Florida.
 No place for mums!

-When John Capobianco sent me photos and an article about his mum slab planting, I knew I wanted these bonsai on the BonsaiMary site.
+When John Capobianco sent me photos and an article about his slab planting, I knew I wanted these bonsai on this BonsaiMary site.

 When I announced I was writing about mums, I also heard from Dale Cochoy with a fascinating article about his club project you will derive valuable information about styling, varieties and care from both of these articles.The Chrysanthemum club project article by Dale Cochoy

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.

 Know the basics?
 Ready for more?
 Watch these amazing Colin Lewis bonsai class videos.

 Craftsy sent me a copy of this class to review.
 Very impressed, we became an affiliate and receive a small commission on purchases.
 (Which helps support this site.)